 - Private hospitals in Germany (privatkrankenhauser) are run by companies (7%).

 The quality and standards in German hospitals are very good by international comparison and medical procedures are performed at state-of-the-art levels.
 University hospitals in Germany offer pioneering specialist treatment but are less accessible.

 Hospitals in Germany are equipped to deal with emergencies, as well as taking patients in for long stays.
 For in-patients, there are areas for both patients covered by public and private health insurance.
 Public-funded areas tend to be dorms with four or more beds, while private areas usually consist of two beds.

-As many German doctors work in both their private practices and hospitals, you may be treated by your usual GP in the hospital depending on availability and area of speciality.
-If your GP is unable to treat you, they will refer you to a recommended surgeon.
+As many German doctors work in both their private practices and hospitals, you may be treated by your usual GP in the hospital depending on availability and area of specialty.
+However, if your GP is unable to treat you, they will refer you to a recommended surgeon.

-Most German hospitals in the main cities have English speaking staff, but this is not always the case.
-If you are not fluent in German, you may want to take a phrase book or learn a handful of useful German medical terms and body parts in German.
+Most German hospitals in the main cities have English-speaking staff, but this is not always the case.
+However, if you are not fluent in German, you may want to take a phrasebook or learn a handful of useful German medical terms and body parts in German.

 Requirements for visiting a German hospital

 The healthcare system in Germany is accessible to foreigners living or working in Germany, although you will need to register and sign up for public German health insurance to be covered.
 If you are in Germany for a short stay, you will need to take out private health insurance.
 Those on a temporary visit from the European Union (EU), European Economic Area (EEA), or Switzerland can use their European Health Insurance Card (EHIC).

 If admitted to a hospital in Germany, either for an emergency or by referral to undergo treatment, you will need to present your health insurance card.
 Health insurance in Germany is compulsory and if you are not covered (through public, private or EHIC) then you will have to pay the full costs upfront for any treatment in a German hospital.